 Clean the mug with a bit of rubbing alcohol.

 Bake the mug in the oven for 30 minutes at 400°F. Place the mug on a cookie sheet and put it in the cold oven before it heats up and leave it in until the oven cools completely so there won’t be any cracks.
+Putting the mugs in the oven seems to be the trick most paint pens need to make permanent.

 Care for your mug!
 Our mugs have been fairing well in the dishwasher.
 If you want to be totally sure your design has super lasting power be sure to hand-wash the mug gently.